 The MAC program is designed to lead to licensure in the state of Minnesota.
-Students interested in pursuing licensure should check with the state licensing board for in which they anticipate seeking a license.
+Students interested in pursuing licensure should check with the licensing board in the state in which they anticipate seeking a license.
 The MAC Program cannot guarantee any student will obtain a counseling license or certification, nor can the program staff be expected to be knowledgeable of related laws or changes to laws in all 50 states.
-Faculty and advisors will make a good faith effort to work with each student to align their plan of study with professional goals they have for the geographic area they anticipate living in.
+Faculty and advisors will make a good faith effort to work with each student in aligning their plan of study with individual professional goals in their selected geographic area.